Skip to content

 The Unexpected Laugh: Unpacking Incongruity Theory in Humor PsychologyThe Unexpected Laugh: Unpacking Incongruity Theory in Humor Psychology

-advertising anxiety behavioral economics CBT Cognitive-Behavioral Therapy cognitive bias Cognitive Biases cognitive dissonance Cognitive Psychology communication confirmation bias conflict resolution consumer behavior coping mechanisms critical thinking Decision-Making depression education emotional intelligence emotional regulation empathy groupthink Heuristics human behavior marketing Memory mental health mindfulness motivation Perception personal growth persuasion psychology relationships resilience self-awareness self-esteem self care social influence social media social psychology stress stress management therapy well-being
+anxiety behavioral economics CBT Cognitive-Behavioral Therapy cognitive bias Cognitive Biases cognitive dissonance Cognitive Psychology communication confirmation bias conflict resolution consumer behavior coping mechanisms critical thinking Decision-Making depression education emotional intelligence emotional regulation empathy groupthink Heuristics human behavior loss aversion marketing Memory mental health mindfulness motivation Perception personal growth persuasion psychology relationships resilience self-awareness self-esteem self care social influence social media social psychology stress stress management therapy well-being

 You May Have Missed

-Posted by Denys A October 9, 2025
+Posted by Denys A February 8, 2026

-Posted by Denys A October 8, 2025
+Posted by Denys A February 7, 2026

-Posted by Denys A October 7, 2025
+Posted by Denys A February 6, 2026

-Posted by Denys A October 6, 2025
+Posted by Denys A February 5, 2026

 Have you ever felt an inexplicable urge to buy something you didn't need, or found yourself agreeing to a request you secretly didn't want to fulfill?
 You might have been a victim of psychological mental tricks.
 These covert methods of influence and persuasion are woven into the fabric of our daily lives, subtly shaping our thoughts, feelings, and behaviors.
 Understanding these tricks is not just interesting; it's essential for protecting yourself and building strong relationships.
 Let's dive into the world of manipulation and learn how to spot it.